EI-CoreBioinformatics/mikado/docs/Usage_dir/Configure.rst

 * discard_definition: boolean.
 This is used to specify whether we will use the ID or the definition of the sequences when parsing BLAST results.
 This is important when BLAST data might have a mock, local identifier for the sequence ("lcl|1") rather than its original ID.
 * force: whether the database should be truncated and rebuilt, or just updated.
 * max_objects: this parameter is quite important when running with a SQLite database.
 SQLite does not support caching on the disk before committing the changes, so that every change has to be kept in memory.
 This can become a problem for RAM quite quickly.
 On the other hand, committing is an expensive operation, and it makes sense to minimise calls as much as possible.
 This parameter specifies the maximum number of objects Mikado will keep in memory before committing them to the database.
 The default number, 100,000, should ensure that Mikado runs with less than 1GB memory.
-Increase it to potentially increase speed at the price of greater memory usage.
+Increase it to potentially increase speed at the price of greater memory usage; for example, increasing it to 1,000,000 will cause Mikado to use ~6GB of RAM at its peak usage.
 * max_regression: this parameter is a float comprised between 0 and 1.
 TransDecoder will sometimes output open ORFs even in the presence of an in-frame start codon.
 Mikado can try to "regress" along the ORF until it finds one such start codon.
 This parameter imposes how much Mikado will regress, in percentage of the cDNA length.
 * max_target_seqs: equivalent to the BLAST+ parameter of the same name - it indicates the maximum number of discrete hits that can be assigned to one sequence in the database.
 * procs: number of processors to use.
 Most important for serialising BLAST+ files.